Application

 ammissioni.hcai@unimi.it

-Proficiency in English at a B2 level or higher per the Common European Framework of Reference for Languages (CEFR) is required for admission.
+Proficiency in English at level B2 or higher according to the Common European Framework of Reference for Languages (CEFR) is required for admission.

-The B2-level requirement will be ascertained by the University Language Centre (SLAM) upon admission, by satisfaction of one of the following:
+The B2-level requirement will be ascertained by the University Language Centre (SLAM) upon admission as follows:

-- Language certificate of B2 or higher level issued no more than three years before the date of admission application.
-You will find the list of language certificates recognized by the University at: https://www.unimi.it/en/node/39322.
+· Valid language certificate at B2 level or higher, issued no more than three years before the application date.
+The list of language certificates recognized by the University is available at https://www.unimi.it/en/node/39322.
 The certificate must be uploaded when submitting the online application;

-- Having obtained the open badge Bbetween English B2 from the University of Milan-Bicocca, or has passed the Placement test in English B2 from the University of Milan, or has obtained the English B2 certificate from the Language Center of the University of Pavia;
+· Having obtained the open badge Bbetween English B2 from the University of Milan-Bicocca, or has passed the Placement test in English B2 from the University of Milan, or has obtained the English B2 certificate from the Language Center of the University of Pavia;

-- Holding a degree delivered entirely or predominantly in English;
+· Holding a degree delivered entirely or predominantly in English;

-- English level achieved during a University of Milan degree programme and certified by the University Language Centre (SLAM) no more than four years before the date of admission application, including levels based on language certificates submitted by the applicant during their Bachelor's degree at the University of Milan.
-In this case the process is automatic, the applicant does not have to attach any certificates to the application;
+· English level achieved during a University of Milan degree programme and certified by the University Language Centre (SLAM) no more than four years before the application date, including levels based on language certificates submitted by the applicant during their Bachelor's degree at the University of Milan.
+Verification will be carried out automatically, no documents need to be uploaded.

-All those who fail to submit a valid certificate or do not meet the required proficiency level will be instructed during the admission procedure to take the placement test.
+Applicants who fail to submit a valid certificate or do not meet the required proficiency level will be instructed during the admission procedure to take the Entry test.

-Applicants who do not take or pass the placement test will be required to obtain a language proficiency certificate recognized by the University (see https://www.unimi.it/en/node/39322) and deliver it to the SLAM via the InformaStudenti service by December 31, 2024 (https://www.unimi.it/en/node/39267/).
+Applicants who do not take or pass the Entry test will be required to obtain a language proficiency certificate recognized by the University (see https://www.unimi.it/en/node/39322) and submit it to SLAM via the InformaStudenti service by the deadline set by the master's degree programme (https://www.unimi.it/en/node/39267/).

-Applicants who do not meet the requirement by said deadline will not be admitted to the Master's degree programme and may not sit any further tests.
+Applicants who fail to meet the requirement by said deadline will not be admitted to the master's degree programme and may not sit any further tests.

 Admission assessment